 All tag classifications:

-- How you meet the customer service level commitments set out in the Registrar Agreement
+- How you meet the customer service level commitments set out in the Registry-Registrar Agreement (RRA)

 - How you make customers aware of your complaints procedures

 - How you make customers aware of Terms and Conditions